stapl-dsl/stapl-core/README.md

 #### Efficient policy evaluation
 Compared to [our optimized version of the SunXACML engine][6], STAPL policies can be evaluated multiple times faster than their XACML equivalents.

+#### Extensive logging
+Wondering why a certain decision is Permit or Deny?
+Turn on logging and get an overview of the whole policy evaluation process.

 ### Future-plans

 Towards the future, we plan to add the following features.